-- 1. All residential proposals including extensions must: - a.
-Respond positively to the character of Cannock Wood Parish as outlined in this Neighbourhood Plan and the Character Assessment (See Appendix 1 and Policy CW2: Local Character, below). - b.
+- a.
+Respond positively to the character of Cannock Wood Parish as outlined in this Neighbourhood Plan and the Character Assessment (See Policy CW2: Local Character, below). - b.
 Be respectful of the character of the village in scale and proportion. - c.
 Be of high quality and well designed.
 This may include innovative and contemporary design solutions provided they positively enhance character. - d.
-Avoid reducing the gaps between the settlement boundary (See Figure 1) and clusters of buildings outside the boundary. - e.
+Avoid reducing the gaps between the main settlement boundary and clusters of buildings outside the boundary. - e.
 Avoid further extending strips of development outside the settlement boundary. - f.
-Consider the extent to which external lighting is needed as part of the siting and design of development.
+Consider the need for external lighting as part of the siting and design of development.
 Whilst sufficient lighting for safety is supported, light pollution should be avoided as detailed by Policy CW9: Tranquility and Light Pollution.
-See also the Design Code and the Cannock Chase AONB publication A Good Lighting Guide (Appendix 1). - g.
-Consider inclusion of features to improve energy conservation and future accessibility and adaptability including electric vehicle charging points providing that there is no material harm to the character or appearance of the area or the host property. - 2.
+See also the Design Code (Appendix 1) and contact Cannock Chase AONB to see their current local guidance on lighting. - g.
+Consider inclusion of features to improve energy conservation and future accessibility and adaptability including electric vehicle charging points. - 2.
 All residential proposals including extensions should: - a.
 Use appropriate materials traditional brick or render or other sympathetic materials in keeping with the character of the area. - b.
 Where possible, avoid 'terracing' whereby semi-detached and detached houses end up so close to one another that the effect is similar to a continuous terrace. - c.
 Protect and enhance green infrastructure by avoiding removal of existing native hedgerows and trees and encouraging the planting of native hedges and trees. - d.
 Be of a scale and proportion in relation to surrounding buildings and setting in the village and wider landscape so as to not dominate them. - e.
 Demonstrate sensitive positioning within plots. - f.
 Maintain glimpsed views between properties. - g.
 Maintain a reasonable level of landscaping with native hedges and trees. - h.
 Promote or maintain natural surveillance over public space such as streets for example by ensuring that houses overlook the street. - i.
 Create or maintain clear public/private interface i.e., a clear difference between what is public and what is private land. - j.
-Create or maintain active frontage that faces outwards onto the street and avoids presenting a blank elevation to the street. - 3.
+Create or maintain active frontage i.e., facing outwards onto the street rather than presenting a blank elevation. - 3.
 All housing proposals except extensions should meet the following criteria: - a.
-Provide housing of a type and tenure appropriate to the needs of the population (See interpretation below and Housing Needs Assessment (Appendix 1)).
+Provide an appropriate housing type and tenure to the population.
+The Housing Needs Assessment (Appendix 1) has highlighted that the highest need for housing is for small bungalows and starter homes.